The best photography spots in Stockholm

 7. Kungsträdgården

-If you are lucky enough to visit Stockholm mid-April, you will fall in love with this spot and the cherry blossom creating a natural pink canopy.
+If you are lucky enough to visit Stockholm in mid-April, you will fall in love with this spot and the cherry blossom creating a natural pink canopy.
 Visit some other time and enjoy the spacious and shady lane.

 8. Sergels Torg